daormar/thot/README.md

 research or commercial purposes, however please acknowledge its use with a citation:

-Daniel Ortiz-Martínez, Ismael García-Varea, Francisco Casacuberta.
+Daniel Ortiz-MartÃ­nez, Ismael GarcÃ­a-Varea, Francisco Casacuberta.
 *"Thot: a toolkit to train phrase-based models for statistical machine translation"*.
 Proc. of the Tenth Machine Translation Summit,
 Phuket, Thailand, September 2005.